emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

 ## 5.The deployment of eMagiz5

-**Note** Since the Januari 10 2020 eMagiz portal deployment, buses that run on deprecated HornetQ technology are using a Proxy server to connect to the portal.
-This means that your runtime dashboard will stop working the moment that you start the Artemis jms server for the first time.
-Please contact the eMagiz team to inform them of you upcomming migration to Artemis, so they can prepare and help you fix the runtime dashboard when you do so.
+**Note** Buses that run on deprecated HornetQ technology use a proxy server to connect to the portal.
+This means that your runtime dashboard will stop working when you start the Artemis jms server for the first time.
+Please contact the eMagiz team ahead of time to inform them of your upcoming migration.

 5.1) **Go to** Deploy -> Releases -> [Details](deploy-releases.md) of the "eMagiz 5 migration" release -> Update to latest versions.
 Afterwards, in the same screen press "Set as active".